systemik/ians-davinci-resolve-scripts/README.md

 They're only tested on MacOS.
 I don't have Windows or Linux to try out.

+Please note that there is NOT a lot of error checking.
+These are just little tools I've written for myself.
+They're not intended to be commercial grade software.
+Caveat, as they say, emptor.

 # Installation.

 Clone or download this repository and run them from the resulting folder.
 To run most everything you'll need [Python 3](https://www.python.org), [DaVinci Resolve 16](https://www.blackmagicdesign.com/products/davinciresolve).